Skip to content

 Blickling Estate, Norfolk

 You're going to have to look hard to find the secret garden among Blickling's 55 acres.
-We'll give you some clues though – it's in the wilderness area and is surrounded on three sides by a beech hedge.
-You'll know you've found the right spot when you see the little summer house.Search for secrets at Blickling
+We'll give you some clues though – it's in the wilderness area, surrounded on three sides by a beech hedge.
+You'll know you've found it when you see the little summer house.Visit Blickling's garden

 Bodnant Garden, Conwy

-Bodnant's remote setting was used for the filming of The Secret Garden (2020), so if you're looking for secret gardens to visit, Bodnant may just be the ideal place for you.Visit Bodnant Garden
+Bodnant's peaceful setting was used as a location for the filming of The Secret Garden (2020), so if you're looking for tucked-away treasures to discover, this may be the ideal place for you.Visit Bodnant Garden

 Croft Castle, Herefordshire